sagar1024/Sagars_Binance_Bot/README.md

-# Sagar's Binance Futures Order Bot
+# Sagar's Binance Futures Bot

 ## Introduction
 This is a command-line interface (CLI) trading bot built for the Binance USDT-M Futures Testnet.
 The bot allows users to place multiple types of orders including Market, Limit, and advanced strategies like Stop-Limit, OCO, TWAP, and Grid trading.
 The goal is to provide a modular, extensible, and well-logged system to simulate automated trading logic using the Binance Futures API.